Slide toggle

 Man Wearing Barong Tagalog in the USA

-Where to Buy a Barong in the US: The Ultimate Guide to Authentic Filipino Formal Wear
+Where to Buy Barong Tagalog in the US: Authentic Guide

 You have the invitation in your hand.
 Maybe it’s your cousin’s wedding in California, a gala for a Filipino-American non-profit, or perhaps you are the groom preparing for the biggest day of your life.
 The dress code is clear: “Filipiniana” or “Barong Tagalog.”